ciacicode/khaleesicode/README.md

 #FCI

 This is a python project to create an application that calculates a London area's Fried Chicken Index (FCI).
-The FCI is calculated based on instances of fried chicken shops and their hygiene rating in the area.
+The FCI is calculated based on instances of fried chicken shops in the area.
+The front-end of this app is done with Flask

 ## Requirements
-python 2.7
+*python 2.7
-flask
-MySQL
+*flask
+*MySQL

 ## Databases
 * fci_data.sources
 * fci_data.postcodes
 * fci_data.ordered_postcodes
+* fci_data.fciIndex

 ## List of custom libraries
-* fci Utils.py
+* fciUtils.py

-## List of files
-fci.py
-Main application for flask frontend.

-orderedPostcodes.py
-Script to sort postcodes in alphabetical order for better faster search.

-updatePostcodes.py
-Script to update postcodes

-updateSources.py
-Script to download all necessary URLs containing xml files with hygiene rating information

-xmlparser.py
-Legacy main app, will be phased out to handle FCI calculation to then serve it to the front-end
+The functions included in fciUtils take care of database update and maintenance for the application.
+There are also small helper functions to normalise input.